velvetyne/resistance-generale/README.md

 # Résistance Générale

-Font created using [Glyphr Studio](http://glyphrstudio.com/) by the stutents of ENSAD Paris, with the help of the F/LOS foundry [Velvetyne](http://velvetyne.fr/).
+Font created using [Glyphr Studio](http://glyphrstudio.com/) by the students of ENSAD Paris at [La Générale](http://www.lagenerale.fr/), with the help of the F/LOS foundry [Velvetyne](http://velvetyne.fr/).

 ## Source file